RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 A Rule that began by prohibiting "in-person" and "live telephone solicitation" now also covers "real-time electronic contact" in what used to be called a chatroom.

-Friending a person on Facebook can be an "improper communication with a person represented by counsel," every bit as much as a lawyer calling them on the phone.
+"Friending" a person on Facebook can be an "improper communication with a person represented by counsel," every bit as much as a lawyer calling them on the phone.

 ### Model Rule 8.1